averyzgriffin/NarutoCV/README.md

 From there, I recreated a simplied version of the classic Naruto Arena game that incorporated the hand recognition model.
 The result: a game where you 'attack' by preforming Naruto-style hand signs to activate jutsus!

-I wrote a quick blog post about the project on my website https://engineeringsapien.com/narutocv-blog.
-You can learn more about it there.
 Currently, the only way to play it is to download the code from my github here.
 I have instructions for doing so on the blog post.

 <p>&nbsp</p>